data-spartan/instant-bet-live-feed/README.md

 ## Naming conventions

-Branches should be named as following: feature/IB-DH-14-implements-readme, in this example IB-DH stands for InstantBet(app name) and DH is DataHub(service name), 14 is the number of the ticket on Trello and after that is a short description.
-Commit messages should this format: feat/[IB-DH-14] Implements README.md file.
+Branches should be named as following: feature/IB-BE-14-implements-readme, in this example IB-BE stands for InstantBet(app name) and BE is core service name, 14 is the number of the ticket on Trello and after that is a short description.
+Commit messages should this format: feat/[IB-BE-14] Implements README.md file.